If we examine the objectives of Shariah, we can extract a common theme from them, which is the removal of Zulm or injustice from society.

 Islamic Finance vs. Capitalism

 Rationale translates to logic or reasoning.
-With reference to a financial system, rationale means that the person working hard should get more reward than the person who is not working as hard.
+With reference to a financial system, rationale means that the person working hard should get more rewards.
+This is in comparison to the person who is not working as hard.

 However, the Islamic economy does not see this reward as merely ‘profit’ or ‘income’.
-As such, concepts like corporate social responsibility (CSR), sustainability and ethics, do not need to be infused into the Islamic financial system by ensuring compliance with external frameworks.
+As such, concepts like:

 These concepts are installed directly in the ‘rationale’ of the Islamic financial system.